What to Serve with Chili

 Desserts That Go With Chili

-When pairing desserts with chili, the goal is balance.
 You want something that contrasts the heat and spiciness, but also something that complements the rich and hearty flavors.
-Whether you choose a classic dessert or something unexpected, the right choice will make your chili meal truly unforgettable.
+Here are all my Mexican dessert recipes, or pick from a few favs below:

 1. Homemade Banana Ice Cream